 - Cover a baking pan with parchment paper and arrange the ingredients.

 - First, lay the bacon, then a layer of plantains and finish with the meat mixture.
-Roll and bake for one hour.
+Roll and bake covered for one 45 minutes.
+Remove the cover, lower the heat to 300 and cook for another 15 minutes.

-- Serve with roasted vegetables of a salad.
+- Serve with roasted vegetables or a salad.

 - You can substitute the meat for pork or turkey